 - You can request that we do not share your medical data with other staff or parts of the NHS (although this may affect the treatment you are given).

-- Please contact the surgery if you do not wish us to share your medical data.
+- See links below if you do not wish to share your data.

 Information about your health and care helps us to improve your individual care, speed up